-2014 marks the 100th anniversary of the opening of the Houston Ship Channel and Port of Houston.
+2014 marked the 100th anniversary of the opening of the Houston Ship Channel and Port of Houston.
 Our documentary, Houston Ship Channel: Deep Water Centennial, highlights the grit and determination needed to dredge the a meandering bayou into a mega 52-mile shipping lane from Galveston Bay to Houston 100 years ago, and how Houston's vast inland Port is called the "irreplaceable Port" for the United States.

 View of the Fred Hartman Bridge at night from the Ship Channel